 What is Krystexxa?

-Krystexxa (pegloticase) is an enzyme that metabolizes uric acid into a harmless chemical that is eliminated from the body in urine.
+Krystexxa is an enzyme that metabolizes uric acid into a harmless chemical that is eliminated from the body in urine.
 People with gout have too much uric acid in their bodies.
 Uric acid crystals collect in joints, kidneys, and other organs, and may cause pain, redness and swelling (inflammation).

 Krystexxa injection is a prescription medicine used in adults to help reduce the signs and symptoms of gout that are not controlled by other treatments.